Which Granite Sealer To Use?

 I was wondering... are there any reviews or studies ranking the performance of the different granite sealers?

-and discussion will provide the desired perspective, answers and advice to help you confidently compare, evaluate, and decide which sealer to use.
+and discussion will provide the desired perspective, answers, and advice to help you confidently compare, evaluate, and decide which sealer to use.

-The chemicals /ingredients have evolved (and are still evolving), so they get better and better, but there are still plenty of low-grade sealers on the market.An explanation of sealer technology
+The chemicals and ingredients used in stone sealers have evolved (and are still evolving), so they get better and more durable, but there are still plenty of low-grade sealers on the market.

 A scientific sealer comparison would be great, but that's a tricky task.